Follett Ice

-Follett Products LLC is a subsidiary of Middleby Corporation that manufactures nugget ice makers for the healthcare, foodservice, hospitality, and supermarket industries as well as refrigerators for the medical industry.
-Headquartered in Easton, Pennsylvania, the company operates three manufacturing facilities in Easton, Bethlehem, Pennsylvania, and Gdańsk, Poland.
+Follett Products LLC is a subsidiary of Middleby Corporation that manufactures nugget (Chewblet) ice makers for the healthcare, foodservice, hospitality, and supermarket industries as well as ice and water dispensers, and refrigerators and freezers for patient care.
+Headquartered in Easton, Pennsylvania, the company operates two manufacturing facilities in Easton, Pennsylvania and Gdańsk, Poland.

 In 1948, following World War II, Roy Follett saw an opportunity to fill a need in ice storage.
 He founded Follett Corporation to "supply ice storage bins to meet the needs of the exploding foodservice industry," according to Thomas R. Cutler.